hanazuki/isc-kea.deb/doc/sphinx/arm/dhcp4-srv.rst

 The configuration starts in the first line with the initial opening curly bracket (or brace).
 Each configuration must contain an object specifying the configuration of the Kea module using it.
-In the example above this object is called ``Dhcp4``.
+In the example above, this object is called ``Dhcp4``.

 .. note::

-   In the current Kea release it is possible to specify configurations of multiple modules within a single configuration file, but this is not recommended and support for it will be removed in a future release.
-The only object, besides the one specifying module configuration, which can be (and usually was) included in the same file is ``Logging``.
-However, we don't include this object in the example above for clarity; its content, the list of loggers, should now be inside the ``Dhcp4`` object instead of the deprecated object.
+   In the current Kea release it is possible to specify configurations of multiple modules within a single configuration file, but this is not recommended.
+Support for this type of configuration was removed in the 1.7.10 release, including the ``Logging`` object; its previous content, the list of loggers, must now be inside the ``Dhcp4`` object.

 The Dhcp4 configuration starts with the ``"Dhcp4": {`` line and ends with the corresponding closing brace (in the above example, the brace